SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 ### Why is exploratory testing important?

-why I think it’s so important
+why I think it's so important

 ### How does exploratory testing compare with scripted approaches to testing?